KennyTech/KennyTech/README.md

 ### Hello 👋 I'm Kenny.
 🎮 I'm a diehard game developer.
 💻 Obsessed with game development since age 3 and started coding since age 5.
-☠️ 15000+ hours of solo development with over 300+ mini-games or mods.
 🌐 Great interest in the arts, the mind, global economics, and finance.
 ☯️ Walking a fine line between order and chaos.
-🤹🏽 A master of problem solving, game design, game mechanics, game balancing, and understanding the psychology of a gamer.
+🤹🏽 A scholar of problem solving, game design, game mechanics, game balancing, and understanding the psychology of a gamer.
 😐 Probably average in coding practices.
 95% self-taught.
-I'm sorry Uni, for not paying attention.
 🗺️ Where are my games?
 Maybe you can find them.
 Maybe you can't.
 They total over 2M installs.
 I go by many pseudonyms.
-🙏 Very fortunate to have found my passion early.
+🙏 I'm grateful for having found my passion early.

 🏢 I currently run a small studio creating fun games.
 🧭 We love exploring the boundaries of emerging technology, pushing towards better gaming experiences for gamers.